 - Get out your notebook, planner, folder and pencil and start your warm up.

 - Yes you can have a pencil.
 I buy them just for you!

 - Come see me about your grade during the break.

 - Your grade is important and you deserve my full attention.

 - If you are finished early, please sit quietly so everyone else can continue to work.

 The first page is for the questions and the second page is for the answers.
-The warm up for each day goes into a box and I zoom into that box with the document camera so that they can’t see the other days.
-They have 5 minutes to answer the questions on their own sheet of printer paper.
-Then, I flip to the answers and they grade their own.
+The warm-up for each day goes into a box and I zoom into that box with the document camera so that they can’t see the other days.
+They have roughly minutes to answer the questions on their own sheet of paper, which is just a sheet of paper that they fold into 4’s.

 Join the newsletter

 Get ready for your Back to School Prep.
 Subscribe to get this editable Science Classroom Checklist Freebie for Google Docs, information about our latest content and MONTHLY Freebies by email.